A Commitment to Good Governance

 The external auditor is required to attend the Company’s Annual General Meeting where shareholder questions can be addressed.

 Steamships has a written policy which seeks to ensure compliance with the ongoing ASX Listing Rules disclosure requirements and PNGX Markets (being the Public Disclosure and External Communications Policy) which is reviewed annually.
 A copy of the policy is disclosed on Steamships' website.
-The Board received copies of all ASX market announcements promptly.
-This is in accordance with ASX CGS principles and recommendation 5.1 and 5.2.
+The Board receives copies of all ASX market announcements promptly.
+This is in accordance with ASX CGS Principles 5.1 and 5.2.

 The disclosure policy referred to above also means that the Company is aware of the need to provide effective communication to shareholders on the activities of the Company.
 The Company seeks to achieve this through disclosures available on Steamships' website.
-This is in accordance with ASX CGS principles and recommendation 6.1
+This is in accordance with ASX CGS Principles 6.1.

-The Company does not have an investor relations programme (contrary to ASX CGS principles and recommendation 6.2).
+The Company does not have an investor relations programme (contrary to ASX CGS Principles 6.2).
 The Company believes that it is not necessary given its shareholder composition.

 The Annual General Meeting is held in Port Moresby and all shareholders are invited to attend.
 The Company's auditor is also invited to attend and is available to answer questions (per Recommendation 9.3).
-The Company has established a tele-conference facility to encourage greater participation of shareholders at the AGM if they are unable to attend in-person (in accordance with ASX CGS principles and recommendation 6.3).
+The Company has established a digital platform facility to encourage greater participation of shareholders at the AGM if they are unable to attend in-person (in accordance with ASX CGS Principles 6.3).
 The location of the meeting is considered to be appropriate given Steamships' registered address is in Port Moresby (per Principle 9.2).

 Although the website contains all information sent to shareholders, the Company is giving consideration to electronic communication.
-This is not available yet and as such in not accordance with ASX CGS principles and recommendation 6.5.
+This is not available yet and as such in not accordance with ASX CGS Principles 6.5.

-Steamships recognizes that the management of risk is a fundamental component of doing business in Papua New Guinea.
+Steamships recognises that the management of risk is a fundamental component of doing business in Papua New Guinea.
 This is managed through a comprehensive risk register compiled by each of the divisions’ management teams, reviewed quarterly, and endorsed by the executive directors.
-Divisions present their risk register to the Board of Directors quarterly and Strategic Planning Committee sub-committees of the Board annually in accordance with ASX CGS principles and recommendation 7.1 and 7.2 .
-This review took place in September 2024.
+Divisions present their risk register to the Board of Directors quarterly and Strategic Planning Committee sub-committees of the Board annually in accordance with ASX CGS Principles 7.1 and 7.2 .
+This review took place in September 2025.

 The Health and Safety Committee meets monthly with representation from across the businesses including the Group HSSE Manager.
 The Health and Safety Committee is chaired by the Managing Director.
 The observations and actions from this committee are reported to the Board quarterly.